sprchr/CoverFusion/README.md

 #### **1. Project Description**

-Wikisource is a React.js-based web application designed to harness AI technology for enhancing professional documents.
+CoverFusion is a React.js-based web application designed to harness AI technology for enhancing professional documents.
 The platform offers users the ability to:

 - **Generate customized cover letters** by analyzing existing resumes and job descriptions.
 - **Upgrade and enhance resumes**, tailoring them to meet industry standards and align with specific career goals.